OpenTreeOfLife/reference-taxonomy/doc/method/results.md

-[KC not keen on saying 'unaligned' in one place and 'not aligned' in another, but 'the taxon was unaligned' doesn't sound right since 'unalign' is not a verb, while 'copy an not-aligned node' doesn't work because 'not-aligned' is an awkward adjective.]
+[KC not keen on saying 'unaligned' in one place and 'not aligned' in another, but 'the taxon was unaligned' doesn't sound right since 'unalign' is not a verb, while 'copy a not-aligned node' doesn't work because 'not-aligned' is an awkward adjective.]

 [why is 'not aligned' so much bigger than 'Number of taxon records' below?]